MIT International Students Office (ISO) International Student Orientation Program

 English Evaluation Test (EET) for Graduate Students (ONLY)

-All New/Incoming Graduate International Students, pursuing a degree at MIT and where English was not their primary language of instruction from the age of six through high school, are required to attend and complete the English Evaluation Test (EET) requirements.
-Students can find a helpful information and frequently asked questions about the EET the Comparative Media Studies/Writing (CMSW) website.
+All New/Incoming Graduate International Students pursuing a degree at MIT and where English was not their primary language of instruction from the age of six through high school are required to attend and complete the English Evaluation Test (EET) requirements.
+Students can find helpful information and frequently asked questions about the EET on the Comparative Media Studies/Writing (CMSW) website.

 ** ATTENTION: Students who WILL NOT be entering U.S. to pursue their MIT program are REQUIRED to contact their ISO Advisor BEFORE the start date listed on their MIT “Certificate of Eligibility” document(s) (Form I-20, Form DS-2019) **